Rebecca Schweitzer

 In Brief

 Rebecca Schweitzer’s generosity helped underwrite important early projects throughout Palestine and inspired others to give what they could.
-Born Vera Garbovitsky, Schweitzer married Peter Schweitzer at age eighteen and immigrated to the United States in 1904.
+Born Rebecca Vera Garbovitsky in Russia, Schweitzer married Peter Schweitzer at age eighteen and immigrated to the United States in 1904.
 There, her husband created what became the largest importer and exporter of cigarette paper in America.
 The couple, both passionate Zionists, supported Hadassah to build the first hospital in Tiberias in 1921.
 In 1925 Schweitzer became president of the Home for the Daughters of Jacob and founding president of the New York chapter of the Palestine Lighthouse for the Blind.
 She also funded charitable projects in France, where several of her husband’s factories were housed, and in 1926 the French government awarded her a knighthood in the Legion of Honor.

 Background and Introduction to Philanthropy